National Capital Area Council: History

-William D. Boyce incorporated the Boy Scouts of America at 11:03 am on February 8, 1910, in the Washington, D.C., on the advice of railroad executive and later first national president of the organization Colin H. Livingstone, with assistance from lawyers at the firm Ralston, Siddons and Richardson.
-A year later the National Capital Area Council was formed.
+William D. Boyce incorporated the Boy Scouts of America -- now known as Scouting America -- at 11:03 am on February 8, 1910, in the Washington, D.C., on the advice of railroad executive and later first national president of the organization Colin H. Livingstone, with assistance from lawyers at the firm Ralston, Siddons and Richardson.
+A year later the Scouting America National Capital Area Council was formed.
 The oldest unit in the council is Troop 52, chartered to All Saints Episcopal Church in Chevy Chase and was founded in 1913.
 When the Metropolitan Police Department of the District of Columbia decided that the security of suffrage marchers in 1916 was not their problem, the youth of Troop 52 took up that duty.
 Starting in 1996 the council annually sponsored the Commodore Henry I. Nygard Regatta along with the Friends of Sea Scouts of Maryland.

 Many have served as council executive over the years.
 Linn Drake "headed the council through two world wars, [and] a depression."
 Clarence F. Urferr served as council executive from September 1, 1944, to March 1946, when he moved to Dallas to take over Region 3.
 Kenneth Spears served as council executive from March 1946 to 1951, when he was recalled by the US Air Force in the Korean War.
 Randolf Flythe left the council executive position to become the Northeast regional director.
 Ron Carroll served as council executive from 1990 to 2005.
 The most famous member of the council advisory board was Vince Lombardi.

-With the departure of Les Baron and his deputy Jeff Berger in 2018, the Council hired Craig Poland as the new Scout Executive, and Mario Perez as his deputy.
-Poland previously served as the Scout Executive of the Minsi Trails Council, and Perez as the head of the Yucca Council.
+In 2023, the NCAC appointed Mario Pérez as its Scout Executive/CEO.
+Pérez had previously served four years as the council's Deputy Scout Executive/Chief Operating Officer, and earlier was the Scout Executive/CEO of the Scouting America Yucca Council, which serves youth across West Texas and Southern New Mexico.
+Over a career spanning more than two decades, Pérez has held leadership roles in four Scouting America councils, contributing to program development and implementation for Scouts of all ranks.

-In 2023, after the retirement of Craig Poland, the Council welcomed Mario Perez as the Scout Executive/CEO.
+The council's leadership had previously shifted in 2018, when Scout Executive Les Baron and Deputy Scout Executive Jeff Berger departed.
+The NCAC subsequently appointed Craig Poland -- formerly the Scout Executive of the Minsi Trails Council -- as its new Scout Executive, with Mario Pérez, then head of the Yucca Council, joining as his deputy.
+Following Poland's retirement in 2023, Pérez was selected to lead the council.

 Organization

-The National Capital Area Council is divided into service areas, districts, and one Learning for Life division.
+The Scouting America National Capital Area Council is divided into four service areas, 18 districts, and one Learning for Life division.